Tyskie: Types of beer produced

 In its beginnings, the brewery produced three kinds of beer: mailings, yeast and tableware.
 Only the high quality beer was intended for sale, and the other two were a beer allowance drunk mainly by brewers and their families.
 In the early nineteenth century the brewery produced only two beverages: beer and Bavarian malt, both top-fermenting.
 Bavarian malt with a classical composition, saturated color was brown, sweet, and low-hopped.
 The standard favorite was the dark niskoekstraktowe, weak and only for immediate consumption.
 After the expansion of the brewery in the nineteenth century and the introduction of bottom-fermenting, they started to produce Tyskie lager, a relatively short Bavarian beer.
 The first beers were light and were sold under the Książęce brand.
 In the interwar period, popular brands from Tyskie were the Książęce Tyskie Pilsen (Princely Tychy Pilsner), the Książęce Tyskie Export, the Książęce Tyskie Beer full, and Tyskie Porter.

 Export

 Tyskie is one of the leading brands of beer in Poland, with around 18% of the Polish market.
 Tyskie also has a large export distribution through its parent company.
 The main export brands are Tyskie Gronie, a 5.0% pale lager Tyskie Gronie is 5.2% ABV in produced by Tychy Brewery Princely.

+Tyskie Gronie (abv 5.0%) is also brewed and canned by the Grolsche brewery in Enschede, Netherlands, for the UK market (imported by Asahi UK Ltd).